Survivorship: Late Effects After Radiation for Head and Neck Cancer

 Radiation can lead to permanent changes in the skin.

-• You may develop new scars or notice changes in the color or texture of your skin.
+• You may find new scars or changes in the color or texture of your skin.
 Radiation can also change the color and texture of your hair or can cause permanent hair loss in the treated area.

-• The soft tissue and muscles under the skin can develop scarring and/or shrinkage, which can lead to a loss of flexibility and movement or chronic swelling in this area.
+• The soft tissue and muscles under the skin can lead to scarring and/or shrinkage, which can lead to a loss of flexibility and movement or chronic swelling in the area treated.

-• You may develop chronic or recurring ulcers of the skin in the area treated.
-Blood vessels of the skin may become dilated and more visible, although this is not harmful.
+• You may get chronic or recurring ulcers of the skin in the area treated.
+Blood vessels of the skin may become dilated (larger) and more visible, but this is not harmful.

-• If the skin feels tight or sore, you can apply vitamin E to the skin.
+• If the skin feels tight or sore, you can put vitamin E to the skin.

 • Use fragrance and dye-free soaps and moisturizers in the area if your skin is sensitive after radiation.